Skip to Main Content

 Developed by the University of Arizona as an online resource center for Indigenous people across the nation.
 It contains articles, case studies, videos, and other resources focused on governance, sovereignty, leadership, and sustainable economic and community development.

 Sign up for a free VersusLaw Law School account.
 VersusLaw includes a Tribal Court Decisions database (see next tab).

-New Tower Reading Room book
+Book in the Tower Reading Room

 His name wasn’t Chestesr Nez.
 That was the English name he was assigned in kindergarten.
 And in boarding school at Fort Defiance, he was punished for speaking his native language, as the teachers sought to rid him of his culture and traditions.
 But discrimination didn’t stop Chester from answering the call to defend his country after Pearl Harbor, for the Navajo have always been warriors, and his upbringing on a New Mexico reservation gave him the strength—both physical and mental—to excel as a marine.